awsdocs/aws-iot-docs/developerguide/kinesis-firehose-rule-action.md

 ## Requirements<a name="kinesis-firehose-rule-action-requirements"></a>

 This rule action has the following requirements:
 + An IAM role that AWS IoT can assume to perform the `firehose:PutRecord` operation\.
-For more information, see [Granting AWS IoT the required access](iot-create-role.md)\.
+For more information, see [Granting an AWS IoT rule the access it requires](iot-create-role.md)\.

   In the AWS IoT console, you can choose or create a role to allow AWS IoT to perform this rule action\.
 + If you use Kinesis Data Firehose to send data to an Amazon S3 bucket, and you use an AWS Key Management Service \(AWS KMS\) customer\-managed AWS KMS key \(KMS key\) to encrypt data at rest in Amazon S3, Kinesis Data Firehose must have access to your bucket and permission to use the AWS KMS key on the caller's behalf\.
 For more information, see [Grant Kinesis Data Firehose access to an Amazon S3 destination](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-s3) in the *Amazon Kinesis Data Firehose Developer Guide*\.